Document version: Key Concepts 2019.B, 14 November 2019.

 Case Study KC-A: Identity not ‘reasonably ascertainable’ 10

 A university (in collaboration with other research institutions) conducted a pilot of a longitudinal study on health and relationships.
 The pilot was carried out by a contractor (a research foundation) and interviews were conducted by telephone.
 As part of the pilot, the applicant’s partner was interviewed and some very personal questions were asked involving information about the applicant and her partner.

 The applicant was concerned that, although she did not participate in the survey, she was very much a part of the information elicited and her publicly listed telephone number was used by the researcher to interview the applicant’s partner.
 It was argued that the applicant’s identity could be reasonably ascertained by the researcher from the questions and answers provided by her partner, in conjunction with cross-matching her telephone number with electronic white pages to ascertain her name and address.

-The university argued that the applicant’s identity was not reasonably ascertainable because (i) it could not be assumed that the applicant’s contact phone number was the same as that of her partner who had been interviewed (i.e., that he lived there permanently); (ii) there was nothing in the partner’s answers to home ownership that could link him to the address associated with the applicant’s telephone number; (iii) the contractor kept names and telephone numbers on a separate database from the interview answers and questions; (iv) the contractor does not provide contact details to the university, but only provides the interview answers in de-identified form; and (v) as the applicant complained to the university soon after the interview, the contractor was able to strip her contact details form the database (although it would have been more difficult to do so later).
+The university argued the applicant’s identity was not reasonably ascertainable because (i) it could not be assumed the applicant’s contact phone number was the same as that of her partner who had been interviewed (i.e., that he lived there permanently); (ii) there was nothing in the partner’s answers to home ownership that could link him to the address associated with the applicant’s telephone number; (iii) the contractor kept names and telephone numbers on a separate database from the interview answers and questions; (iv) the contractor does not provide contact details to the university, but only provides the interview answers in de-identified form; and (v) as the applicant complained to the university soon after the interview, the contractor was able to strip her contact details from the database (although it would have been more difficult to do so later).